ncatlab/nlab-content/pages/9/9/3/7/7399/content.md

 (from the [[Esquisse d'un programme]] describing the idea as seen by Grothendieck:)

-''My interest in topological surfaces began to appear in 1974, when I proposed to Yves Ladegaillerie the theme of the isotopic study of embeddings of a topological 1-complex into a compact surface.
+"My interest in topological surfaces began to appear in 1974, when I proposed to Yves Ladegaillerie the theme of the isotopic study of embeddings of a topological 1-complex into a compact surface.
 Over the two following years, this study led him to a remarkable isotopy theorem, giving a complete algebraic description of the isotopy classes of embeddings of such
 1-complexes, or compact surfaces with boundary, in a compact oriented